 About the Artist and Encaustic Studio

 Working with seascape and landscape themes, Deborah Paulsen is inspired by the local scenery in Ventura, California, and other travels.
 The methods used with the encaustic paint create luminescent and sensual colors as the paint is applied and manipulated in a molten state.
 Fantastical shapes and textures are revealed through the processes.
-Layers of the encaustic medium are fused with a torch so that the colors mix and marble to create surreal effects as the layers are excavated with pottery tools.
+Layers of the encaustic medium are fused with a torch, allowing the colors to mix and marble, creating surreal effects as the layers are excavated with pottery tools.
 Elements of the land, such as rocky protrusions, are carved in as relief design elements.

 Paulsen loves making encaustic paintings because they allow her to reflect on where she has been and bring it to the present.
 Working with encaustic paint is an alchemical and magical process full of surprises.

-Deborah Paulsen holds a Master of Fine Arts from Claremont Graduate University and a Bachelor of Fine Arts from Eastern Washington University.
+Deborah Paulsen was born in Spokane, Washington, and lives North of Los Angeles in the small town of Fillmore, located in rural Ventura, CA. Paulsen holds a Master of Fine Arts from Claremont Graduate University and a Bachelor of Fine Arts from Eastern Washington University.

-Over the last thirty years, Paulsen has exhibited her work in many venues, including creating site-specific installations,.
+Over the last thirty years, Deborah Paulsen has exhibited her work in numerous venues, including the creation of site-specific installations.
 She has also collaborated with the Institute of Cultural Inquiry on projects such as Artist Edition: Searching for Sebald, The AIDS Chronicles, and The Manual of Lost Ideas, which were accepted into the archives at the Getty Research Institute.

-More recently, Paulsen has been exhibiting my work with the Buenaventura Art Association in their three gallery spaces in Ventura.
-In the fall of 2024, she had a solo show at Studio 99 in Ventura.
+Most recently, Paulsen has been exhibiting her work at the Buenaventura Art Association in Ventura, CA; the Encasutic Art Institute - Museum of Encasutic Art in Santa Fe, NM; and the Hillcrest Center for the Arts in Thousand Oaks, CA. In the fall of 2024, she had a solo show at Studio 99 in Ventura, CA.

 https://linktr.ee/deborahrpaulsen